bullmoose20/Plex-Stuff/pyprogs/README.md

 [Back to top](#Scripts)

+Description for "fake_media_generator.py":

 The "fake_media_generator.py" script is a Python utility designed to simulate the creation of folder structures and sample media files for movies and TV shows using the TMDb API.
-By fetching details for a given TMDb ID, the script organizes these simulated media entries into appropriately named directories, incorporating IMDb IDs and season information for TV shows.
+By fetching details for a given TMDb ID, the script organizes these simulated media entries into appropriately named directories, incorporating IMDb IDs for TV shows and movies.
 The generated files include sample.avi, serving as placeholders for media content.

 Open a powershell prompt and navigate to `pyprogs` folder